-One of the principal aims of laws focused on the Protection of Personal Data is to guarantee and protect, with regard to the processing of personal data, public freedom and the fundamental rights of individuals, and especially their reputations and personal privacy and that of their family.
+One of the principal aims of The Data Protection Act is to guarantee and protect, with regard to the processing of personal data, public freedom and the fundamental rights of individuals, and especially their personal privacy and that of their family.

-This kind of regulation deals with an essential factor in increasing the capabilities of mobile technology and data analysis and processing used by governments and by most companies: cloud computing.
+This regulation deals with an essential factor in increasing the capabilities of mobile technology and data analysis and processing used by governments and by most companies: cloud computing.
 Customers who contract cloud computing services remain responsible for the processing of personal data.
 The party providing the service is a service provider who, according to the Data Protection Act, has the role of "data processor".